Body Shop admits breaking employment law with sudden mass sacking

 The Body Shop has admitted to breaking employment law in sacking hundreds of people at a moment’s notice, The Independent can reveal.

-The dismissed employees – some of whom had worked there for over a decade – were instead told to claim unpaid wages and holiday pay from the taxpayer-funded Redundancy Payments Service.
+The dismissed employees – some of whom had worked there for more than a decade – were instead told to claim unpaid wages and holiday pay from the taxpayer-funded Redundancy Payments Service.
 A further 489 job losses and 75 store closures were announced on Thursday.

 “When I found out I was pregnant, the good maternity package at [the Body Shop] is what kept me going and I know it’s the same for other mums,” said another woman, who warned the situation had “put a massive financial strain on my family” just weeks before she is due to have her baby.